Ahsaniat/Prohori/README.md

 # Node.js Server for Prohori-Clean_Launch

-This is the backend server for the Prohori-Clean_Launch application, built with Node.js and Express.
+This is the backend server for the Shasthohive a Clean Launch for deployment, built with Node.js and Express.

 ## Deployment